AllenInstitute/MIES/Packages/doc/CalculateTPLikePropsFromSweep.rst

      onsetDelayPoint = (totalOnsetDelay - DimOffset(DA, ROWS)) / DimDelta(DA, ROWS)

-  The scaled x coordinates of the full test pulse range including base line are defined from ``totalOnsetDelay`` to the end of the ``DA`` wave and saved in ``first`` and ``last``.
+  The scaled x coordinates of the full square pulse range including base line are defined from ``totalOnsetDelay`` to the end of the ``DA`` wave and saved in ``first`` and ``last``.

-  A signal level is defined for finding the edges in the sent test pulse (DA channel).
+  A signal level is defined for finding the edges in the sent square pulse (DA channel).
 The level is 10 % from the difference of maximum - minimum of the DA data above the minimum level.
 With ``FindLevels`` up to two signal crossings at the level are searched between ``first`` and ``last`` in wave ``DA`` and